 What are the (potentially new) use cases that might benefit from secondary or tertiary access to spectrum and who benefits?

-need to think on this one between use case and secondary access, tbd.

-no one is looking at this question. need someone to provide a contribution.
+No comment from IEEE 802.

 What are the potential challenges/impediments to the introduction of DSA in Australia—technical, industry capability, licensing and regulatory frameworks?

-nothing came up here to comment on (yet)

-may need to understand how ACMA approaches ‘DSA’

-no one is looking at this question. need someone to provide a contribution.
+No comment from IEEE 802.

 Facilitating spectrum access (e.g. monitoring, control, reporting, assignment) logically necessitates involvement from both government and industry.
 Are there any early thoughts on what an appropriate industry/government balance might look like?
 How might the ACMA facilitate shared spectrum access?
 How might the ACMA address this?

-ACMA has outsourced some of this already, could not cover the whole country.

-https://www.acma.gov.au/theACMA/review-of-interference-management-principles

-maybe something to look into is, why are they asking this now?

-FCC has delegated much of this to outside operators,

-e.g. CBRS (ACMA should know this.)

-no one is looking at this question. need someone to provide a contribution.
+An example is WinnForum a U.S.-based, international non-profit, multi-stakeholder organization driving technology innovation in commercial, civil, and defense communications around the world.
+WinnForum members bring a broad base of experience in Software Defined Radio (SDR), Cognitive Radio (CR), and Dynamic Spectrum Access (DSA) technologies in diverse markets and at all levels of the wireless value chain to address emerging wireless communications requirements through enhanced value, reduced total life cost of ownership, and accelerated deployment of standardized families of products, technologies, and services.

 What is the relevance of DSA examples such as the US Citizens Broadband Radio Service (CBRS) arrangements to the Australian spectrum environment?
 Are there other or lower cost alternatives to help inform access control and assignment systems of incumbent usage in a timely manner?

-CBRS here has a 5 second react time,

-could longer time frames still work in their environment?

-the costs would go down appropriately

-no one is looking at this question. need someone to provide a contribution.
+No comment from IEEE 802.

 Under a multi-tier DSA approach: